-The sizes that are available are 7lb, 10lb, 15lb, 20lb, and 25lb.
-Weight can go beyond 25lb if you get a fillable or custom traditional mace but for now, I am sticking to Steel Maces such as Set for Set’s Maces.
-I wrote a blog article before this one where I list a bunch of steel mace suppliers for your convenience that I think you should check out if you are looking for a quality mace.
+The sizes that are available are 7lb, 10lb, 15lb, 20lb, 25lbs and 30lbs.
+Weight can go beyond 30lbs if you get a fillable or custom traditional mace but for now, I am sticking to the standard Steel Maces.
+You can get yourself a Steel Mace over at: www.setforset.com

 Keep in mind that you can totally have a variety of steel mace weights to alter the intensity of your training during your workout.
 I haven’t graduated to a 15lb as of yet!
 I switch between my 7lb and 10lb mace during training.
 But I also know that a 15lb would up my game tremendously in the future but I would rather stay humble about my position with the steel mace.
 I honor it and know that eventually, I will get stronger and more stable in my movements.
-BUT if I did add it in it would def. alter the intensity of my workout overall.
 So buy and try a few weights if you have the cash to do so!
-This might even get you faster Steel Mace benefits & results.

 If you go on Instagram, Facebook or YouTube, with time, you are going to start seeing that there are different styles of Steel Mace Training such as Traditional & Flow.
 Why do I ask you to go take a look?
 Because this should also be considered when deciding what Steel Mace weight to use!

 In summary, I would say start at 10lbs if you’ve never trained with a Steel Mace before BUT where you are in fitness (newbie or athlete) and the type of training you are going to jump into will ultimately have part in making the correct decision!
 I hope this article was helpful.